Title: Thomas Jefferson Whitman to Walt Whitman, 11 September 1885

 Source: Yale Collection of American Literature, Beinecke Rare Book and Manuscript Library.
 Transcribed from digital images or a microfilm reproduction of the original item.
 For a description of the editorial rationale behind our treatment of the correspondence, see our statement of editorial policy.

-Notes for this letter were derived from Dear Brother Walt: The Letters of Thomas Jefferson Whitman, ed.
-Dennis Berthold and Kenneth M. Price (Kent, OH: Kent State University Press, 1984), and supplemented, updated, or created by Whitman Archive staff as appropriate.
+Notes for this letter were created by Whitman Archive staff and/or were derived from Dear Brother Walt: The Letters of Thomas Jefferson Whitman, ed.
+Dennis Berthold and Kenneth M. Price (Kent, OH: Kent State University Press, 1984), and supplemented or updated by Whitman Archive staff.

 Contributors to digital file: Elizabeth Lorang, Kathryn Kruger, April Lambert, and Nicole Gray